trailbot/client/GETTING-STARTED.md

 ![Event](https://github.com/trailbot/vault/blob/master/dist/img/screens/client/addition-event.png)

-The numbers under the date denote how many lines where added and/or deleted. "+1 -1" typically means that 1 line was edited or replaced.
+The numbers under the date tell you how many lines where added and/or deleted at the time.

+Something like _"+3 -3"_ typically means that 3 lines were edited or replaced.

-If you click on events, you can see the [diff](https://en.wikipedia.org/wiki/Diff_utility) between previous and current version of the watched file.
+When you click on one of the events on the list, you can see the [diff](https://en.wikipedia.org/wiki/Diff_utility) between previous and current version of the watched file.

 ![Diff](https://github.com/trailbot/vault/blob/master/dist/img/screens/client/addition-diff.png)

+The _"EOF"_ at the bottom represents the end of the file.

 ### Adding Smart Policies